 These days most computer mouses use an optical sensor that detects either movement of the mouse on a surface or the movement of the ball on a trackball mouse.
 Historically there were simple rolling sensors for X and Y axis that needed to be cleaned every now and then.

-An optic mouse is a pretty much care and maintenance-free as well as much more accurate than a conventional mouse so it’s no wonder they have become the standard.
+An optic mouse is pretty much care and maintenance-free as well as much more accurate than a conventional mouse so it’s no wonder they have become the standard.

 Computer mouse for seniors: What to look for?